Chief risk officer: Roles of a CRO

-A chief risk officer (CRO) is relatively considered a newer position in the board of directors.
+A chief risk officer (CRO) is considered a relatively newer position in the board of directors.
 When comparing the function of a CRO to the rest of the officers, we find that there is a relationship with every other role.
 In other words, for a process in any department in a firm to be completed it has to be discussed with a CRO to clear it of potential risks.
 In general, the CRO has many crucial tasks to look for in any organization to better serve its needs and mitigate its risk.
 According to the Enterprise Risk Management Initiative, CROs need to find a way to balance risks and inventory decisions to obtain an optimum level for stakeholders and maintain a positive reputation regarding the firm.
 However, the job description of CRO there is more in depth, there are some general tasks which every CRO has to be familiar with, such as, understanding the concept of Enterprise Risk Management (ERM).

 A chief risk officer must identify, assess, measure, manage, monitor and report every aspect of the risk function of new implementations of the firm.
 This task is important when translating the business requirements of the firm into business/reporting and system specifications.
 Also, the CRO's assistance is necessary when it comes to new developments.
 Risk Chiefs must be leaders in developing and improving management reporting as well as providing user training for in-house developed systems.
 In addition to developing policies and frameworks, the CRO is responsible for the training and supervision of employees.
 Another important task is managing the development of new risk policies and procedures and participating in local and global discussions to enhance security processes and standards.

 The role of the CRO is still evolving as the scope of task is constantly changing.
-The increasing regulatory and legislative requirements of organizational compliance make the CRO one of the most important members of the management team.
-To be able to view risk in the context of the whole company and to organize different risk functions and tasks through the different entities of the organization is inevitable to the success of any structural planning.
+The increasing regulatory and legislative requirements of organizational compliance make the CRO an important member of the management team.
+The success of structural planning relies on viewing risk in the context of the whole company and organizing different risk functions and tasks for the different entities of the organization.